jozavala-msft/data-accelerator/Inviting-others-and-RBAC.md

     - Select User and then the Role (DataXReader or DataXWriter).
 DataXReader gives read permissions ony, while DataXWriter has both read and write permssions.
     - Make sure to repeat the above steps for both clientapp-* and serviceapp-*

 - Now you have successfully invited other users to your deployment of Data Accelerator and controlled what they are able to do.
-Make sure to ask them to sign-out and sign-in to the Data Accelerator portal for them to be able to pick up the new role changes.
+Make sure to ask them to sign-out and sign-in to the Data Accelerator portal for them to be able to pick up the new role changes (deleting cookie for the site also works).

 # Links
 * [Tutorials](Tutorials)